 Kutcher-Rinehart was named the program's fourth head coach on August 17, 1998.
 She came to Denver from the University of Michigan, where she was an assistant for five seasons.
 During her tenure at Michigan, the Wolverines won four consecutive Big Ten Conference championships (1994-97) and placed as high as second at the NCAA National Championships (1995).

 In 1997, Kutcher-Rinehart was a key component in Michigan putting out its then best-ever balance beam performance at the NCAA Championships with three gymnasts earning First-Team All-America honors.
 Kutcher-Rinehart was a two-time recipient of the University of Michigan's Louise Cooley Sutherland award as the top women's assistant coach.
 She is active as a member of the National Association of Collegiate Gymnastics Coaches for Women (NACGC/W) and has previously served as the awards chairperson for the organization.
 In addition, she has served as a member of the NCAA Gymnastics Committee.

 An all-around competitor with the University of Florida women's gymnastics squad from 1989-92, Kutcher-Rinehart helped the Gators to four straight top-12 NCAA Championship finishes.
 The Gators' best national finish during her career was sixth in 1991.

 A native of North Miami Beach, Fla., Kutcher-Rinehart holds a bachelor's degree in communications from Florida (1993), and earned a master's degree in athletic administration from Wayne State University in Detroit, Mich.
 (1996).
 She is a professional member of USA Gymnastics.

-Kutcher-Rinehart is married to Todd Rinehart, Associate Vice Chancellor for Enrollment at DU.
+Kutcher-Rinehart is married to Todd Rinehart, Vice Chancellor for Enrollment Management at DU.
 The couple has two children, William (10) and Ella (9).
 The family resides in Aurora, Colo.